 What started as a movement to transform Central Harlem has grown into a vision for breaking the cycle of intergenerational poverty across the world.

-Since our founding, our pioneering place-based model has grown to scale and serves more than 22,500 children and families annually within our 97-block Zone.
-More than 1,300 scholars have graduated from college and over 900 are currently enrolled in college (they receive continued support through college and career from our CHECS program).
+Since the founding of Harlem Children’s Zone’s, our pioneering place-based model has grown to scale and serves more than 22,500 children and families annually within our 97-block Zone.
+More than 1,300 scholars have earned their college degrees and over 900 are currently enrolled in college (they receive continued support from our College Success Office).

 Our impact at home has garnered global attention.
-Through our Practitioner’s Institute, we have hosted thought leaders and partnered with over 550 organizations from across the United States and over 200 groups from 70-plus countries who seek guidance on how to replicate our model.
-Through our William Julius Wilson Institute, we have worked with community organizations in over 20 cities to strengthen place-based, cradle-to-career strategies and support COVID-19 response and recovery.
+Through our Practitioners Institute, we have partnered with over 550 organizations from across the United States and over 200 groups from 70-plus countries who seek guidance on how to replicate our model.
+Through our William Julius Wilson Institute, we have worked with community organizations in over 20 cities to strengthen place-based, cradle-to-career strategies and launch a National COVID-19 Response and Recovery Effort.